 The National Association of Epilepsy Centers (NAEC) recognizes us as a Level 4 epilepsy center.
 Level 4 epilepsy centers have the professional expertise and facilities to provide the highest level of medical and surgical evaluation and treatment for patients with complex epilepsy.

-Our Electromyography (EMG) labs received Exemplary Status Accreditation from the American Association of Neuromuscular and Electrodiagnostic Medicine (AANEM).
-We are the only pediatric EMG lab in Georgia, and now one of three standalone EMG labs with this accreditation in the country.
+Our electromyography (EMG) labs received Exemplary Status Accreditation from the American Association of Neuromuscular and Electrodiagnostic Medicine (AANEM).
+We are the only pediatric EMG lab in Georgia and are now one of three stand-alone EMG labs with this accreditation in the country.

-When a child is diagnosed with an illness, it affects every member of the family.
-Our center offers support groups for both parents and children who are dealing with epilepsy.
-In collaboration with Camp Twin Lakes, we also offer Camp Carpe Diem for patients with epilepsy and other seizure disorders.
+When a child is diagnosed with an illness, it affects every member of a family.
+Our Comprehensive Epilepsy Center offers support groups for parents and children who are dealing with epilepsy and seizures.Get Support